“To collect photographs is to collect the world." Susan Sontag, On Photography.

 Boston Symphony Hall, Boston, Massachusetts, designed by McKim, Mead and White, acoustical consultant: Wallace Clement Sabine, completion: 1900.

-My journey in architectural photography began with a Zenit in 1988.
+As a contributor of SAHARA, a digital image archive developed by the Society of Architectural Historians in collaboration with Artstor and funded by the Andrew W. Mellon Foundation, my journey in architectural photography began with a Zenit in 1989.
 Without interruption, I have been taking architectural photographs since that date, and have been using Nicon-DSLR since the 1990s.
-In the end of the 1980s and the 1990s, I attended several seminars, workshops and lectures organized by IFSAK (Istanbul Photograph and Cinema Amateurs Association established in 1959 and still active) and took some courses on architectural photography at Istanbul Technical University, Faculty of Architecture.
+In the end of the 1980s, I attended several seminars, workshops and lectures organized by IFSAK (Istanbul Photograph and Cinema Amateurs Association established in 1959 and still active) and took several courses on architectural photography at Istanbul Technical University, Faculty of Architecture.
 In this field, my essential interest is documentary photography for creative artistic and academic pursuit in architecture.
 In particular, my lens capture “tectonics in modern and contemporary architecture”.
-I am a contributor of SAHARA, a digital image archive developed by the Society of Architectural Historians in collaboration with Artstor and funded by the Andrew W. Mellon Foundation.
-In addition, there are many published architectural photographs taken by me in my published articles and architectural monographs as well as in architectural short documentaries researched and edited by me, produced by the Turkish American TV and were aired throughout the Washington D.C.
+In addition, there are many published architectural photographs taken by me in my published articles and architectural monographs as well as in architectural short documentaries researched and edited by me, produced by the Turkish American TV and aired throughout the Washington D.C.
 Metropolitan Area Cable Televisions.